kaptain-kavern/ADogSaid/README.md

 Simple/ bionic legs, arms and jaws do melee damage now, depending on type.

-All parts need medicine skill now to be installed.
+All parts need medicine skill now to be installed and unit of medecine.
 Simple parts need a skill from 4-6.
 Bionic parts need a skill form 8-10.

 ## Mod Team:
 * kaptain_kavern (code)